Civic Center of Greater Des Moines

 Performing arts center in Iowa, U.S.

-The Des Moines Civic Center is a 2,744-seat performing arts center belonging to Des Moines Performing Arts located in Des Moines, Iowa.
+The Des Moines Civic Center is a 2,744-seat performing arts center owned and operated by Des Moines Performing Arts located in Des Moines, Iowa, United States.
 It has been Iowa's largest theater since it opened on June 10, 1979, and is used for concerts, Broadway shows, ballets, and other special events.
 The Civic Center building is also home to the 200-seat Stoner Theater, used for smaller theatrical shows and lectures, located on street level.

-Cowles Commons, formerly Nollen Plaza, is the one square block space located west of the Civic Center.
-Cowles Commons opened in June 2015, and hosts several events throughout the year.

 Together with the Stoner Theater, Cowles Commons, and the nearby Temple for Performing Arts, the Civic Center is part of the Des Moines Performing Arts.

 History

-In 1972, the KRNT Theater closed.
-The loss of the 45-year-old theater left downtown Des Moines without a major cultural venue.
-A group of community leaders attempted to pass a referendum to construct a theater in 1974, but, needing 60% approval, it received only 54% and failed.
-After the narrow defeat, Des Moines business leaders decided to form a privately held, not-for-profit corporation to build and run a performing arts facility.
+Prior to the construction of the Des Moines Civic Center, KRNT Theater, named for local radio station KRNT, was the main cultural venue.
+It unexpectedly closed in 1972.
+Its closure caused many touring productions, including musicals, bands, and artists, to skip Des Moines.

+Attempts to pass a referendum to open a new publicly-owned civic center in 1974 failed.
+In spite of this, a new not-for-profit corporation was formed to build the civic auditorium anyway.
 The city's largest fundraising effort at the time raised $9.3 million to build the Civic Center in fewer than 90 days.

-After an introductory open house on June 10, 1979, the first public performance was by the Des Moines Ballet on June 14.
-The Civic Center is noted for its acoustics, and is handicapped-accessible.
-In addition, no seat is more than 145 ft away from the stage.
-All seats are on one level.
+The Des Moines Civic Center was built on a lot donated by the city of Des Moines, but was built with private funding.
+Construction began in 1977.
+The civic center officially opened on June 10, 1979.
+Its first performance was by the Des Moines Ballet on June 14.

+The organization operating the Civic Center was originally known as the Civic Center of Greater Des Moines.
+In 2002, it took on management of the Temple Theater, located within the Temple for Performing Arts building at 1011 Locust Street — a 1913 Masonic structure that had undergone major restoration after being threatened with demolition.
+In 2013 the organization was renamed Des Moines Performing Arts.

 The stage is 28 ft high and 78 ft wide.
 Backstage there are ten dressing rooms.
 The theater has two lobbies, each of which has a ceiling height of 50 ft, skylights, glass walls, and skywalks connecting the theater with most of downtown Des Moines.

-In 1997, a staging of The Phantom of the Opera welcomed more than 100,000 visitors during a five-week run, proving to many that Des Moines could support bigger shows.

-The 2012–13 Broadway series sold over 133,000 tickets.
+The adjacent outdoor plaza, Cowles Commons (formerly Nollen Plaza), contains public art including the sculpture Crusoe Umbrella by Claes Oldenburg and the lighting installation Swirl by Jim Campbell.